Niles, Illinois: Geography

 Niles is located at 42°1′40″N 87°48′36″W (42.0277127, -87.8100990).
 According to the 2021 census gazetteer files, Niles has a total area of 5.85 sqmi, all land.

 Niles is adjacent to Chicago to the south, Skokie to the east, Morton Grove to the northeast, Glenview to the north, and Park Ridge and unincorporated Cook County (and portions of Chicago) to the west.
 The town is centered along Milwaukee Avenue which forms a main artery diagonally through the town on a northwest–southeast bearing.

-The North Branch of the Chicago River flows through the eastern part of the town roughly in a north-to-south direction.
+The North Branch of the Chicago River flows through the eastern part of the town roughly in a north–south direction.